Azure-Samples/azure-video-indexer-samples/VideoSearchWithAutoMLVision/README.md

 ![Blob listener logic app's default storage connections are shown as inoperational](images/blob-listener-storage-connections.png)

-To bring these online, nAVAMgate to the general storage account, view its access keys in the left sidebar, click `Show Keys` and copy `key1`.
+To bring these online, navigate to the general storage account, view its access keys in the left sidebar, click `Show Keys` and copy `key1`.
 Next, paste this in the `Azure Storage Account Access Key` field in the `azureblob` API connection, in the same menu as used for for the `videoindexer-v2` connection.